crowdbotp/socialways/README.md

 2. Introducing to use new social features between pair of agents:
 - Bearing angle
 - Euclidean Distance
-- Distance to Colsest Approach (DCA)
+- Distance to Closest Approach (DCA)
 3. Replacing L2 loss function with Information loss, an idea inspired by [info-GAN](https://arxiv.org/abs/1606.03657)